nailson/ml_algorithms_python/README.md

 ## Linear Regression
 * [Simple Linear Regression](https://github.com/nailson/ml_algorithms_python/tree/master/linear_regression): it is a simplified version of the regression method that can be used in place of ordinary least squares.
 It consists of a sample of two-dimensional points with an independent variable and a dependent variable.

 * [Least Squares Regression](https://github.com/nailson/ml_algorithms_python/tree/master/linear_regression): is a linear model function that fits in the least-squares sense in order to minimizes the sum of squared residuals.
-Includes both: using simple derivatives or gradient descendent.
+Includes both: using simple derivatives or gradient descendent training.
+It includes Ridge, Lasso regularization.

 ## Logistic Regression
 TODO